TWO LAWYERS, SAME $350,000 DEMAND

 The Disruptive Lawyer learned that the case had been ongoing for more than a year.
 The defendants had lost on a motion to dismiss one year earlier, where the federal judge ruled that the arrest warrant presented to the magistrate was misleading and ruled the arrest warrant was UNLAWFUL.
 Given this information, the Disruptive Lawyer contacted the insurance claims examiner and inquired, “Given the judge has ruled the warrant unlawful, where do we stand on settlement discussions?”
 The claims examiner explained that Lawyer A had reported, “Settlement is not an option because plaintiff hasn’t budged in a year and wants $350,000, which is a non-starter.”
 So, the parties had been litigating for the past year, with plaintiff’s attorney’s fees increasing each day (plaintiffs can collect their attorney’s fees in civil rights cases if they prevail) and Lawyer A incurring significant fees.

 The Disruptive Lawyer responded, “While I appreciate that one day in jail for an innocent woman may not be worth $350,000, in a fee shifting case, there is no such thing as a ‘nonstarter’ in negotiations – especially when the judge already has ruled the arrest was unlawful, and plaintiff’s counsel has to have over $50,000 in fees.
 We need to begin negotiations immediately.”
-The claims examiner indicated her strong desire to settle given the carrier was about to pay two law firms over $100,000 to defend the case forward, but candidly shared her lack of optimism that a less-than-cost-of-defense settlement was possible given Lawyer A’s proclamation that settlement negotiations were fruitless.
+The claims examiner indicated her strong desire to settle given the carrier was about to pay two law firms to defend the case forward, but candidly shared her lack of optimism that settlement was possible given Lawyer A’s proclamation that settlement negotiations were fruitless.
 And so, with skepticism, she gave the Disruptive Lawyer permission to initiate settlement discussions and the authority he requested.

 Fast forward three weeks: The Disruptive Lawyer settled the case for $25,000.